Anchor (brand): Outside New Zealand

-In the United Kingdom, Anchor block butter was imported from New Zealand until August 2012 when Arla Foods UK, the British licensee, transferred production to a local factory at Westbury, Wiltshire, using British cream.
+In Britain, Anchor block butter was imported from New Zealand until August 2012 when Arla Foods UK transferred production to a local factory in Westbury, Wiltshire, using English cream.

 Anchor Spreadable

 Anchor Spreadable is one of the brand's specialised products.
 This butter based spread is softened with canola oil and spreads easily, but marketing claims of its being spreadable direct from the fridge have been questioned.
 A campaign in 2003 for Anchor Spreadable, created by Jonti Picking, of Weebl and Bob fame, included television ads featuring wobbly cows.

 Anchor Spreadable, as well as other New Zealand butter products, were banned from import into the EU for a short time.
 This came after a complaint made to the European Commissioner for Trade, Peter Mandelson, by the German dairy trader, Egenberger.